department-of-veterans-affairs/va.gov-team/teams/vsa/onboarding/VSA Technical Orientation.md

 # VSA Technical Orientation

-Technical orientation from the VSA Technical Lead ([pshort@governmentcio.com](mailto:pshort@governmentcio.com)/[paul.short@va.gov](mailto:paul.short@va.gov)) as of 05/05/2020.
-Primary audience are VSA front end and back end developers, but other VSA team members may find some of the links here useful.
+This document is meant to serve as a technical outline for VSA developers, but other VSA team members may find some of the links here useful.
 There is a lot of decent documentation available; however, some of it is changing, redundant, outdated, or requires more context in order to navigate.
-This is an attempt to capture the most important links in a structured order for a new developer.
+This is an attempt to capture the most important links in a structured order for onboarding a new developer.

 ## Table of Contents